-- 2 tablespoons hummus
+- 2 tablespoons hummus or mayo

-- ½ teaspoon Dijon mustard
+- 1 teaspoon Dijon mustard

-- ½ teaspoon Pink Himalayan Sea Salt
+- 1 teaspoon Pink Himalayan Sea Salt

-- Dijon mustard, for dipping (optional)
+- Homemade Tartar Sauce, for dipping

-- Preheat oven to 350 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 350 degrees and set aside a large stone baking pans.

 - Put the toasted bread slices in a food processor and process into crumbs.
-Spread ½ of the breadcrumbs on a plate and put the remaining breadcrumbs in a medium-sized mixing bowl.